Sergendel/FitBeat/README.md

 ### Step 2: LLM is analyzing user request and generating the textual plan of actions...:

 Textual Plan of Actions:
- 1. Analyze emotional description into numeric parameters.
+ 1. Analyze into numeric parameters for romantic and danceable tracks.
-2. Filter dataset based on numeric audio parameters.
+2. Filter numerically for romantic and upbeat tracks suitable for dancing.
-3. Refine using semantic analysis (lyrics, meaning, context).
+3. Refine semantically to select tracks with deep meanings and emotional depth.
-4. Retrieve_and_Convert tracks from YouTube.
+4. Create_Recommendation_Table.
-5. Summarize and present final playlist.
+5. Summarize the final playlist.

 ####################################################################################################
 ### Step 3: LLM is converting textual plan of actions to the structured one...

 Structured Plan of Actions:
- {'actions': ['Analyze', 'Filter', 'Refine', 'Retrieve_and_Convert', 'Summarize']}
+ {'actions': ['Analyze', 'Filter', 'Refine', 'Create_Recommendation_Table', 'Summarize']}

 ####################################################################################################